Characters: Yu-Gi-Oh! Main Antagonists

-Yako uses a Devil God Deck. it focuses on Level modification tactics to bring out multiple monsters, which he can Tribute for the Summoning of the Wicked Gods, particularly The Wicked Avatar
+Yako uses a Wicked God Deck that focuses on Level modification tactics to bring out multiple monsters, which he can Tribute for the Summoning of the Wicked Gods, particularly The Wicked Avatar

 - All Your Base Are Belong to Us: He takes over Kaiba Corp to use it's vast tecnology in his plot.

 - Avenging the Villain: Unfortunately, Yako's trying to get revenge on the wrong person; other than defeating him at the end of Duelist Kingdom, Yugi didn't have a thing to do with Pegasus' death.
 The real culprit never even makes an appearance.

 - Brainwashed and Crazy: Yako is possessed by the Wicked Avatar.
 Gekko could also qualify during the period he is controlled by Yako.

 - Cain and Abel: Inverted - Yako is the younger but evil brother, while Gekko is the older but good brother.

 - Canon Foreigner: Due to having only appeared in a spin-off so far.

 - Cherry Tapping: The Wicked Avatar is always exactly ONE attack point stronger then the strongest monster on the field, but as Yakou points out, that one attack point makes all the difference.